access-dlsu/website/README.md

 ## 📝 License

-This project is licensed under the terms of the [MIT License](LICENSE).
+This project is licensed under the terms of the [AGPL-3.0 License](LICENSE).